Learned Society of Wales

-The Learned Society of Wales (Cymdeithas Ddysgedig Cymru) is a learned society and charity that exists to "celebrate, recognise, preserve, protect and encourage excellence in all of the scholarly disciplines", and to serve the Welsh nation.
+The Learned Society of Wales (Cymdeithas Ddysgedig Cymru) is a national academy, learned society and charity that exists to "celebrate, recognise, preserve, protect and encourage excellence in all of the scholarly disciplines", and to serve the Welsh nation.

 The Learned Society of Wales is Wales's first and only all-embracing national scholarly academy.
 A registered charity, it was established and launched on 25 May 2010 at the National Museum of Wales and was granted a Royal Charter in 2015.
-The society is based in Cardiff.
+The society is headquartered in Cardiff.

-It is an independent, self-governing, pan-disciplinary, bilingual organisation operating throughout Wales.
+It is an independent, self-governing, pan-disciplinary, bilingual organisation operating throughout Wales, and is a founding member of the Celtic Academies Alliance.

 Purpose

 The Society describes its mission as to: